lkuper/lvar-examples/README.md

   * `repeated-write-lvar-wrong.hs`: Two threads race to write _conflicting_ values to an `LVar`, resulting in a program that deterministically raises an error.

-### MaxCounter

-  * `repeated-write-lvar-max-counter.hs`: Two threads race to write different integer values to an `LVar`.
-Its contents deterministically end up as the maximum of the two writes.

 ### Parallel logical "and"